Liscxj/DSC-4900-Mini-Lectures/README.md

 ## Practical Lecture: Intro to Flask: Building an Interactive Web App
 ---
 ## 📁 Repository Structure
-### 📌 1 Practical Lecture - *Intro to Flask: Building an Interactive Web App
+📌 1 Practical Lecture - *Intro to Flask: Building an Interactive Web App **Slides (PDF)**
-**Slides (PDF)**
 **Python & HTML Files**
 ---
-### Topics Covered
+## Topics Covered
--What is Flask?
+- What is Flask?
--Why Flask?
+- Why Flask?
--How to Install Flask
+- How to Install Flask
--What is needed to build a Flask App w/ User Interface?
+- What is needed to build a Flask App w/ User Interface?
--File Structure
+- File Structure
--Demo.py
--Index.html
+- Demo.py
+- Index.html
 ---
-### 📦 Materials Include
+## 📦 Materials Include
 -Google Slides PDF that breakdown concepts needed to understand basic Flask -A File structure that allows the user to run a simple Flask user interface
 ---
-### Lecture Overview
+## Lecture Overview
 This mini lecture aims to fill the time span of 20 minutes and give a brief overview and demonstration of basic Flask workings